 Asana: Have you always been flexible?
 How do you achieve your current state?

 Joseph: Having suffered from Rheumatoid Arthritis since I was a young boy, I was never flexible.
 When I started my yoga practice, I couldn’t even touch my toes.
 I achieved my current state of flexibility by practising Bikram Yoga.
-The heat of a Bikram Yoga class assisted me a lot in the beginning in allowing me to safely stretch my muscles and open my joints.
+The heat of a Bikram Yoga class assisted me a lot in the beginning jumpers for sale in allowing me to safely stretch my muscles and open my joints.